OfficeDev/teams-toolkit-samples/todo-list-SPFx/README.md

     ![Publish](images/Publish.png)

     It may take a few minutes to publish the Teams app.
-1. Login to Teams using your M365 tenant admin account, same account you are using to create SharePoint environment and logging to VS Code extension.
+1. Login to Teams using your Microsoft 365 tenant admin account, same account you are using to create SharePoint environment and logging to VS Code extension.
 You will see your app in the `Apps - Built for your org`.
 ![addapp](images/addapp.png)
 1. Add the app to your Teams.
 ![addtoateam](images/addtoateam.png)